Cookies101-cookies/Arduino-Bluetooth-RC-Car/README.md

 2. Pair your HC-05 Bluetooth module with your smartphone (default password: `1234` or `0000`).
 3. Open a Bluetooth controller app (e.g., **Arduino Bluetooth Controller** or **Serial Bluetooth Terminal**).
 4. Send commands from your phone to control the car.

----

-## License
-This project is open-source under the MIT License.
-Feel free to use, modify, and share.